 Planning a trip through the Midwest?
 Be sure to carve out a few days to comb through all the best things to do in Columbus, Ohio.
-Ohio’s largest city and capital, Columbus is famed for its impressive park system and is one of the most surprising urban travel destinations in the Midwestern United States.
+Ohio’s largest city and capital, Columbus, OH, is famed for its impressive park system and is one of the most surprising urban travel destinations in the Midwestern United States.

 Families will find plenty to see among the top tourist attractions in Columbus, including one of the USA’s largest zoos.
 In the city’s museums and historic neighborhoods, you’ll travel back in time and immerse yourself in Columbus’s impressive cultural heritage and history.
-With a vibrant nightlife and varied culinary offerings, there’s something for every traveler to enjoy in this Central Ohio metropolis.\
+With a vibrant nightlife and varied culinary offerings, there’s something for every traveler to enjoy in this Central Ohio metropolis.

 Not sure what to do in Columbus?
-Plan a trip to this captivating city with this complete guide to the best places to visit in Columbus, Ohio.
+Plan a trip to this captivating city with this complete guide to the best places to visit in Columbus, Ohio!

-Best places to visit in Columbus, OH
+Must-see places to visit in Columbus, OH

 Columbus Zoo and Aquarium

 Need an idea of where to start your Central Ohio trip?
 Pack up the whole gang and head to the world-renowned Columbus Zoo and Aquarium.
 This huge zoo is home to 10,000 animals housed in seven sectors.
 You may recognize the world-famous zoo from the documentary series Secrets of the Zoo.

 If you’re looking for an extra special experience at the Columbus Zoo, reserve your spot for a unique, up-close experience with your favorite species.
 If you’re all about cuteness, you’ll love the Red Panda Experience.
 Feeling exotic?
 Take the Heart of Africa Savanna Tour.
 Or, if you’re more attracted to marine life than anything else, opt for the Seal and Sea Lion Experience.